ChieftainY2k/raspberry-garda/README.md

   * MQTT server/broker service (https://mosquitto.org/)
 * Docker containers are managed by docker-compose
 * Containers have access to some shared file space (so that they can access media files etc.)
-* Containers have access to some shared file space (so that they can access media files etc.)
 * Services communicate with each other using MQTT topics with JSON payloads.
 * A service may interact with some input/output hardware device (like camera, audio output, temperature sensors etc.)
 * A service may publish MQTT topics or subscribe to a topic to react accordingly.